jaywardell/CrossSum/README.md

 ## Model layer

 CrossSum implements a custom `Rational` data type in order to allow for fraction computations without losing precision.
 A `Statement` type allows for very simple expression evaluation.
-A `RationalParser` translates strings into `Rational`s.
+A `RationalParser` translates a given string into a `Rational`.

 A `Grid` stores the grid of numbers and operators that are shown on screen.
 A set of types allow for the creation of progressively harder Grids as the user finds more and more answers.
 A `TimeKeeper` type and `HighScore` type wrap basic gameplay logic.